Chishimba Hydroelectric Power Station: Rehabilitation and expansion in the 2020s

 In November 2020, ZESCO, who own and operate the power station advertised for qualified consulting engineering firms to bid for the job of Owner's Engineer on the project of rehabilitation of the 6 MW power station and expansion to a new 15 MW powerhouse.

 Work involves converting part of the old power station into a tourist museum.
 Three new electric turbines, each rated at 5 MW will be installed, for a generation capacity calculated at 73 GWh annually.
-Two new switchyards one of 66 kV and he other of 33 kV will be constructed next to the powerhouse.
+Two new switchyards one of 66 kV and the other of 33 kV will be constructed next to the powerhouse.
 High voltage transmission lines will connect these switchyards to the existing Kasama substation, where the power will integrate into the Zambian national grid.

 Funding for this work reported to amount to US$46 million has been sourced from KfW Development Bank.